cx1208/ChengXuSJTU.github.io/_pages/about.md

 # Research Interests
 ---
 My research interests include various topics in deep learning, especially the **explainablity of deep learning**.
-Work related to these topics have been publised in top-tier conferences and journals, including **TPAMI, NeurIPS, ICML, CVPR, and AAAI**.
+Work related to these topics has publised in top-tier conferences and journals, including **TPAMI, NeurIPS, ICML, CVPR, and AAAI**.